Lester Nygaard: 2007

 One year later in Las Vegas, Lester receives an award for Insurance Salesman of the Year.
 While at the hotel bar, he spots Malvo with three acquaintances.
 Malvo initially pretends not to recognize him, then quietly warns him to "walk away."
 When Lester refuses to back down and demands Malvo address him, Malvo shoots his acquaintances in front of him.
-Instead of helping Malvo hide the bodies, Lester hits him over the head with his award and runs back to his hotel room to fetch Linda, now his wife.
+Instead of helping Malvo hide the bodies, Lester hits him over the head with his award and runs back to his hotel room to fetch Linda.

 When they get home, Lester promises Linda that they are going on a vacation to Mexico.
 Lester tells Linda to go inside and pack for their trip, saying to himself that they will probably never come back.
 As she goes upstairs, Lester checks everywhere to be sure Malvo isn't waiting for him.
 He goes into the basement and pulls out Chazz's old hunting gear from a pile of boxes.
 In it is a bear trap, as well as a pistol with magazines, which he puts in his back pocket.
 But as they are about to leave, Solverson stops by to ask about the murders in Vegas, as Lester was the one to call them in.

 Solverson questions Lester and Linda about the events of the murder.
 Lester makes up a story, saying he never met anyone on his way back to the hotel room.
 Solverson asks why they tried to board a plane at the last minute, Linda backs up Lester's story by saying they left because she was homesick.
-Solverson finishes up and leaves, but before she does she tells them the Vegas PD will be sending over some security footage, so they should avoid leaving town.
+Solverson finishes up and leaves, but before she does she tells them the Las Vegas Metropolitan Police will be sending over some security footage, so they should avoid leaving town.